phalcon-orphanage/docs/en/reference/models.rst

 Creating Updating/Records
 -------------------------
-The method Phalcon\\Mvc\\Model::save() allows you to create/update records according to whether they already exist in the table associated with a model.
+The method :code:`Phalcon\\Mvc\\Model::save()` allows you to create/update records according to whether they already exist in the table associated with a model.
 The save method is called internally by the create and update methods of :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>`.
 For this to work as expected it is necessary to have properly defined a primary key in the entity to determine whether a record should be updated or created.